diem/website/docs/wallet-app/public-demo-wallet.md

 ## Overview

-The Libra Reference Wallet web UI is a web wallet interface provided as a centralized (custodial) service to consumers.
+The demo wallet has been made available to allow developers to try out a wallet running on the testnet.
 It is meant to run as a public, online demo service.
-The wallet demos the following use cases:
+The wallet demonstrates the following use cases:

 * Sending Libra Coins to another Libra wallet address.
 * Receiving Libra Coins from another Libra wallet address.